kfeder/naltrexone_reanalysis/supplement.md

     # Compute the 2 by 2 for the per protocol analysis
     observed.pp.table <- with(filter(dat,detoxed == 1),table(treatment.assigned,relapsed))

+Now we build functions to conduct the sensitivity analysis.

     #' This is a function for conducting the sensitivity analysis to...
     #' unmeasured confounding using data provided...
     #' and any user-chosen set of assumptions.